 *Smoking is not permitted in any of the homes.
 Outside only, and all butts must be placed in the trash.

-*Get your bearings on a map for where you are going.
-(See our General page.)
-The ocean is always north from the beach towns, we are located on the Gulf of Mexico, directly south of New Orleans.
-We are approximately 4 hours from Cancun airport.
+*Get your bearings, the ocean is always north from the beach towns, we are located on the south end of the Gulf of Mexico, directly south of New Orleans and approximately 4 hours from the Cancun airport.
 We are a 2 hour flight from Mexico City.
 Progreso has about 40,000 people, Merida about 1 million.
 Be familiar with north and south, and keep your vacation address and an emergency contact number with you at all times!
-Make sure someone here has an emergency contact for you, in case of the unforeseen!
+Make sure someone here has an emergency contact for you!

-* For flight or bus options, recommended drivers for airport pickups or tours, grocery stores, restaurants, banks, hospital, pharmacies, doctors, events, etc., we have listed some or we recommend trying Google, Trip Advisor and/or Facebook Expat pages for this area.
-You can either fly into Cancun and take ADO bus to Merida (Altabrisa station) for about $30 US, or fly directly into Merida.
-Francisco and I do have extensive knowledge of the area, and are happy to help if needed! 🙂 ADO bus is high quality transportation and completely safe.
+* For flight or bus options, recommended drivers for airport pickups or tours, grocery stores, restaurants, banks, hospital, pharmacies, doctors, events, etc., we recommend trying Google, Trip Advisor and/or Facebook Expat pages for this area.
+You can either fly into Cancun and take the ADO bus to Merida (Altabrisa station) for about $800 mxn, or fly directly into Merida.
+Francisco, Cecilia and I do have extensive knowledge of the area, and are happy to help if needed! 🙂 ADO bus is high quality transportation and completely safe.
 Tickets can be easily purchased upon arrival at the airport kiosk just outside the exit doors.
 At Cancun airport do not accept any offers of free transportation or tours, as they are time share vendors.

-*Pedestrians DO NOT have the right of way on the streets.
-Please look BOTH directions before crossing and ALWAYS assume the cars will NOT stop.
-Drivers DO NOT stop at stop signs unless there is traffic.
-Street & house addresses at the beach can be a challenge, often owners do not know the actual address, only the directions to get to them.
+*Street & house addresses at the beach can be a challenge, often owners do not know the actual address, only the directions to get to them.
 Majority of streets are even numbered east to west, odd numbered north to south.